zdong1995/Algorithm-Patterns/README.md

 ## Implementation

-Implementation of data strucutres and practice of Java programming language.
+Implementation of data structure and practice of Java programming language.

 ### Data Structure